ujam EDEN - EDM, House & Techno Drums

 • Expert Mode and Side-Chain Filtering

-Switching to expert mode reveals advanced controls including external side-chain filtering and audition.
-The side-chain EQ lets you make the compressor respond primarily to specific frequency ranges, which is essential for techniques like de-essing or frequency-conscious ducking
+When you flip into expert mode, you get access to all the advanced stuff like external side-chain filtering and audition.
+The side-chain EQ is a lifesaver, as you can make the compressor react to specific frequencies, which is perfect for de-essing or getting creative with frequency-based ducking.

 7. Devious Machines Infiltrator 2